Toothpastes with zinc can clear up morning breath in seconds

 SUMMARY: Some people consider trying radical ways to keep their mouths closed at night.
 But sleeping on your stomach does not guarantee that your maw will stay shut, and tying up your lower jaw is just a bad idea.
 So what can be done to nip morning breath in the bud?

 Don't let morning breath get the best of you!
-According to recently published research, specialty breath freshening toothpastes containing zinc may eliminate odor molecules quickly and efficiently.
+According to recently published research, specialty breath freshening toothpastes containing zinc may alleviate odor molecules quickly and efficiently.

 Nearly everyone has suffered from morning breath at one time or another, and its cause is not much of a secret.
 According to the Mayo Clinic, sleeping naturally leads to dry mouth, which in turn may leave your mouth smelling funky in the morning.
 Even if you rarely sleep with your mouth open, you may still be at risk for morning breath, since the body automatically reduces saliva flow during sleep.